POB-LAB/ZO1_RIS/README.md

 For batch operations or technical support, contact: pierre.bagnaninchi@ed.ac.uk

 ## Usage
-1. Upload a ZO-1 fluorescence image
+1. Upload a ZO-1 fluorescence image (or try a built-in sample image)
 2. Adjust cell diameter estimate if needed
 3. Run segmentation
 4. Run analysis
 5. Download results

+**Note:** Sample images are generated on the fly to keep the repository text-only.
+The original hexagonal-network TIFF examples were converted to lightweight PNGs for documentation, but are no longer stored as binary files.

 ## Technical Notes
 - Default image resampling to 512x512 for faster processing
 - Full resolution option available (but slower)
-- AI contour validation to remove phantom boundaries
 - Automatic scaling compensation for RIS calculations

 ## 🔧 **Local Development** (Optional)